-The part-payment of a loan happens when the borrower has some idle money, not equivalent to the entire outstanding principal amount.
+First, let’s understand the part payment meaning.
+The part-payment of a loan happens when the borrower has some idle money, not equal to the entire outstanding principal amount.
 The borrower deposits this amount in the loan account to reduce the unpaid principal amount.
-As a result, the EMIs and the total interest you pay reduces.
-However, it is vital to note that you can benefit from this repayment schedule only when you spend a significant amount of lumpsum money as the part payment.
+As a result, the EMIs and the total interest you pay reduce.
+However, it is vital to note that you can benefit from this repayment schedule only when you spend a significant amount of lump sum money as part payment.

-Part-payment has another advantage.
+Part-payment of a Personal Loan has another advantage.
 You can make a part payment several times, depending on your capability.
-Some borrowers make a partial payment more than once, while others make a regular payment of a lumpsum amount.
+Some borrowers make a partial payment more than once, while others make a regular payment of a lump sum amount.
 Part-payment will reduce your EMI amounts, and total interest paid irrespective of the payment frequency.

-Ajay takes a loan of Rs.
-3 lakh for five years at an interest rate of 15% per annum.
-His equated monthly installments are Rs.
-7,137.
-He pays an interest of Rs.
-35,529 in the first year.
-The outstanding principal amount after the first year is Rs.
-2,64,160.
-On prepaying the outstanding amount, he saves interest of Rs.
-57,049.
+Ajay takes a loan of Rs 3 Lakh for five years at an interest rate of 15% per annum.
+His equated monthly instalments are Rs 7,137.
+He pays an interest of Rs 35,529 in the first year.
+The outstanding principal amount after the first year is Rs 2,64,160.
+On prepaying the outstanding amount, he saves interest of Rs 57,049.

 The prepayment option lets you save on interest and get out of debt early.
-Moreover, the bank or the lender may reward you for prepaying your personal loan.
+Moreover, the bank or the lender may reward you if you prepay your Personal Loan.
 For instance, banks provide value-added services like a free trading account or a zero-balance savings account to borrowers who choose prepayment.

 However, some banks impose a penalty of 2% to 5% for loan foreclosure.
 This fee is charged on the outstanding principal amount.
 You can better understand the figures by using an online EMI calculator.
 The calculator estimates the cost of the loan and your savings with the prepayment facility.
 Just fill in the loan amount, interest rate, tenure, processing fee, method of prepayment, and foreclosure charges to get the required results.

-The Reserve Bank of India (RBI) has recently instructed banks not to charge any penalty on pre-closure of loans.
+The Reserve Bank of India (RBI) has recently instructed banks not to charge any penalty on the pre-closure of loans.
 However, the amendment is restricted to loans taken on a floating rate only.
-Personal loans are generally on a fixed interest rate, and therefore, the rule does not apply.
+Personal Loans are generally on a fixed interest rate, and therefore, the rule does not apply.

-Pre-closure or foreclosure of a loan refers to repaying the outstanding principal amount in a single installment before the end of the loan term.
-The legal process helps in reducing the interest liability significantly.
+Pre-closure or foreclosure of a loan refers to repaying the outstanding principal amount in a single instalment before the end of the loan term.
+The legal process helps in reducing interest liability significantly.
 Moreover, it aids in closing the loan account well before its tenure.

 To foreclose or pre-close a loan, the borrower must apply to the respective lending institution or bank.
 The lender will calculate the foreclosure balance after considering the total outstanding obligations, the remaining term of the loan, and interest paid.
 If the calculations and the amount is satisfactory, you can pay off the amount and close the loan.